ashleyfae/expanding-archives/readme.txt

 == Changelog ==

 = 1.0.5 =
-* Use transients for database query that fetches all the months.
+* Use transient for database query that fetches all the months.

 = 1.0.4 =
 * Added `xhrFields: { withCredentials: true }` to ajax call.